cpheidelberg/WholeSlideImageFileBabelFish-Tool/README.md

 5. Now modify the `execute.bat` accordingly to your environment.

 ### linux task scheduling:
-On linux one can use crontab to schedule the execution of `/path/to/this/repo/roi_based_extraction.py`.
+On linux one can use crontab to schedule the execution of `/path/to/this/repo/roi_based_extraction.py` or `/path/to/this/repo/char_soup_based_extraction.py`.
 Feel free to edit this chapter if you have some experience with it!

 ## Contribute